jim245/cs386team1/Deliverables/Inception.md

 #### Assessment: Must have / Nice to have / Don’t care
 Lore (Nice to have) <br>
 Mechanic Diversity (Nice to have) <br>
-Fancy artstyle for 2d (Don't care) <br>
+Fancy art style for 2d (Don't care) <br>

-## 4. Final value proposition and consumer segments
+## 4. Final Value Proposition and Consumer Segments
+### Crafting a Unique Solution for Gamers

 **Final Value Proposition:**
-A game with a range of difficulties, smooth gameplay, and simple controls.
-An online leaderboard to compare yourself to others and some rewards to earn in game.
+"Go Forth!" offers a diverse range of difficulty levels, smooth gameplay, and simple controls.
+The game includes an online leaderboard for players to compare their performance and rewards to earn in-game.

-**Consumer segments:**
+**Consumer Segments:**
+Our game appeals to a wide audience, including:
-- Generally 18-21 <br>
+- Gamers aged 18-21
-- Gamers, both casual and serious <br>
-- Platformer enjoyers <br>
+- Platformer enthusiasts
-- Retro fans <br>
+- Retro gaming fans
-- Some non-gamers <br>
+- Non-gamers seeking a simple yet enjoyable gaming experience

+"Go Forth!" is our innovative response to the need for an exciting and diverse platformer that revitalizes the genre and caters to a variety of player preferences.
+We aim to provide a memorable and enjoyable gaming experience for all.